Product Requirements Documents are one of the key documents that product managers use to communicate what they are building and why.

 Summary

-There’s no one way to write a PRD.
-Different companies have different uses and standards for them.
-It’s great to be inspired by the selection that we’ve got here, but really you should think about who will read your PRDs and what they want to know before selecting one.
-Once you’re clear on the role your PRD is doing, you can select an appropriate template and adapt it to your particular context and needs.
+It’s great to be inspired by the PRD examples that we’ve got here, but really you should think about who will read your PRDs and what they want to know before selecting a template or format.
+That role determines what it should include, how long it should be, whether it should be static or iterated, and so on.

-See our full guide on what PRDs are and how to write them here
+See our full guide on what PRDs are and how to write them here.

 FAQs